jonas-db/socrates/README.md

 ## Compilation (optional)
   1. Clone the project to `~/socrates`.
   2. Open the project in IntelliJ IDEA.
+  3. If necessary, adapt the versions of the IntelliJ plugin/IDE.
+(Search for "This version can be changed" in build.gradle)
-  3. Execute the Gradle task `assembly`.
+  4. Execute the Gradle task `assembly`.
-  4. A succesful compilation results in a .zip file located at `~/socrates/build/distributions/socrates-1.0-SNAPSHOT.zip`.
+  5. A succesful compilation results in a .zip file located at `~/socrates/build/distributions/socrates-1.0-SNAPSHOT.zip`.

 ## Installation
   1. Go to `IntelliJ IDEA` -> `Preferences` -> `Plugins` -> `Install Plugin from Disk...`